secretstartups/handbook/people-group/learning-and-development/index.html.md

 ## Learning Initiatives

 The L&D team hosts and organizes [learning initiatives](/handbook/people-group/learning-and-development/learning-initiatives/) to engage the GitLab team in opportunities to learn.
-The team is consistantly iterating on and adding to these resources!
+The team is consistently iterating on and adding to these resources!

 ## Additional Learning Opportunities

 ### Certifications

-We provide our team members with certifications to demonstrate their knowledge on specific topics.
+We provide our team members with certifications to demonstrate their knowledge of specific topics.
 We have [outlined](/handbook/people-group/learning-and-development/certifications/) our current certifications as well as planned and upcoming certifications for the year.

 ### Career Development

 Everyone's career development is different, but we have [outlined](/handbook/people-group/learning-and-development/career-development/) what it can look like at GitLab.
-Career development also includes our [GitLab coaching framework](/handbook/leadership/coaching/) to support managers with holding coaching discussions with their team.
+Career development also includes our [GitLab coaching framework](/handbook/leadership/coaching/) to support managers in holding coaching discussions with their team.

 ### Developing Emotional Intelligence